 - Has historic record of serving start-up agencies.

-- Examples include: Hospice of San Joaquin County, The Eleanor Project, Firefighters Ladies Auxiliary, HERO’s program, HealthForce Partners, and San Joaquin A+.
+- Examples include: Hospice of San Joaquin County, Called to Move, Firefighters Ladies Auxiliary, HERO’s program, HealthForce Partners, and San Joaquin A+.

 - Fiscal support is managed with local banks, accounting firms and insurance agents.